kdex/crystal-event-emitter/README.md

 ##### inferListeners

 Boolean property that determines whether to automatically infer listener names and call them without explicitly registering them (default: `false`).
 For example, if `emitter.emit("closed")` is called, it will try to call `emitter.onClosed` even if you didn't explicitly add any event listeners to the `"closed"` event.
+The `*` event name can be inferred by providing a method named `onAny`.

 #### EventEmitter.prototype.<b>addEventListener</b>(event, callback)

 Registers a new event listener for an event named `event`.
 If at some point in the future `event` is <a href="#eventemitterprototypeemitevent-args">emitted</a>, the function `callback` will be called.

+The special event called `*` can be used to create a listener that fires for any event name.

 If `callback` is already registered for the event name `event`, calling this method has no effect.